How To Apply

 Education

-As part of CFF’s place-based approach, the Foundation also partners directly with several West Side schools to provide additional programs and supports to students and families.
+Additionally, as part of CFF’s place-based approach and in response to the education strategies outlined in Austin’s 2018 Quality-of-Life plan, Austin Forward.
+Together., the Foundation also partners directly with several West Side schools to provide additional programs and wraparound supports to Austin students and families.
+We believe schools play a critical role in community vitality and development.

 Employment